Create Issues¶

 button above the content box, input@

-grouping condition in the Monitor > Detection Metrics and the associated Issue status is Open or Pending, subsequent events from the same source will not create new Issues but will be appended to the replies of existing Issues.
+- If you have selected the by-group condition in the Monitor > Metric Detection for the current event and the associated Issue status is Open or Pending, subsequent multiple events from the same source will not create new Issues but append to the replies of existing Issues.

-Example¶
+Creation Example¶

 -

-In Logs > Explorer, filter logs with
+In LOGS > Explorer, filter logs with

 status:unknown